RandomHashTags/destiny/README.md

 <summary>Generic parameters</summary>

-Only where opaque types aren't applicable to avoid dynamic dispatch, existentials and boxing (especially in hot-paths)
+Only where opaque types aren't applicable to avoid dynamic dispatch, existentials and boxing (especially in hot paths)

 </details>